Summer Fellowship

 American Public Policy

-With Aaron MacLean, Charles T. Rubin, John Sawicki, and John P. Walters
+With Charles T. Rubin, John Sawicki, John P. Walters, Michael Doran, Peter Campbell, and Peter Rough

 Beyond Politics